Yvette Pierpaoli: Indochinese refugees

 Pierpaoli came into contact with the Asian community in Paris.
 After a love affair with a Kampuchean medical student, she became pregnant and had a daughter.
 In 1967, aged 29, she traveled to Cambodia with her baby daughter.
 In Phnom Penh she proved to be an excellent businesswoman, selling small planes, tractors and chemicals and trading in rice.
 By 1974, a large number of refugees were pouring into Phnom Penh, fleeing the advance of the Khmer Rouge.
 Moved by their plight, Pierpaoli devoted much of her time to helping refugee children, adopting one of them and supporting many others.
 She became head of Continental Air Services, Inc in Cambodia, which flew regularly between Phnom Penh and Bangkok on behalf of the U.S. Embassy and other organizations.
 She was described by a journalist as "an adventurer with a big heart, works for the CIA."
 Pierpaoli denied working for the CIA, although the CIA was a source of funding for Continental.

 In 1974, Pierpaoli met author John le Carré in Phnom Penh.
 He described her as a "small, sparky, tough, brown-eyed provincial Frenchwoman" with "an absolutely non-negotiable, visceral requirement...to get food and money to the starving, medicines to the sick, shelter for the homeless, paper for the stateless...This did not in any way prevent her from being a resourceful and frequently shameless businesswoman, particularly when she was pitched against people whose cash, in her unshakable opinion, would be better in the pockets of the needy."

 As Phnom Penh came under siege by the Khmer Rouge, Pierpaoli moved to Bangkok.
 After the Khmer Rouge victory in April 1975, she began visiting refugee camps on the border of Thailand to help Cambodians who fled their country and sought refuge in Thailand.
 Plying the border with a small car, she brought them food and medicine and took into her house in Bangkok as many as she could help escape.
 In 1979, the Thai government forcibly repatriated thousands of Cambodian refugees.
-Pierpaoli, along with American Lionel Rosenblatt, rescued as many refugees as possible before they were forced across the border, especially at Preah Vihear Temple, where 40,000 Cambodians were pushed off a cliff into a minefield.
+Pierpaoli, along with American Lionel Rosenblatt, rescued as many refugees as possible before they were forced across the border, especially at Preah Vihear, where 40,000 Cambodians were pushed off a cliff into a minefield.
 Thousands died as they attempted to cross the minefield.